Saptarshi-Mandal/Enhanced-SINGAN/README.md

-# SinGAN
+# Enhanced SinGAN
-This is an unofficial implementation of SinGAN from someone who's been sitting right next to SinGAN's creator for almost five years.
+This is an improvement on an unofficial implementation of SinGAN

 <p align="center">